Laity: Second Vatican Council

-Vatican II afterwards
+Later developments

 In December 1977, "A Chicago Declaration of Christian Concern" was published.
 The declaration looked back a decade to the Vatican Council II with appreciation for its "compelling vision of lay Christians in society."
 As the Declaration interpreted it, the Council viewed the laity's "special vocation" as being the "leaven" for the "sanctification of the world" in their "secular professions and occupations".
 However, lamented the Declaration, the council's vision has "all but vanished" from the church.

 The Declaration was signed by forty-seven clergy, religious, and laity that included men and women in many occupations, and it served as the charter for the National Center for the Laity (NCL).
 The NCL helps lay Catholics respond to their call to change the world through their daily activities and regular responsibilities, and it publishes a monthly online newsletter Initiatives: In Support of Christians in the World.

 Initiatives: In Support of Christians in the World (January 2015) rejoiced that "50 Years since Vatican II" the increased lay ministry in parishes has "brought fresh vitality".
 However, the newsletter lamented "the neglect of formation for the lay apostolate in the world".